NetworkGestalt/Computational-Economics/README.md

 # Computational Economics

 ## About the Project:
-This repository contains copies of the notebooks that my group submitted for the University of Edinburgh's 2022-23 course, "Programming for Economics", designed to teach the essential skills for computational work in economics.
+This repository contains copies of the notebooks that my group submitted weekly for the University of Edinburgh's 2022-23 course, "Programming for Economics", designed to teach the essential skills for computational work in economics.

-The syllabus includes:
+__The syllabus includes:__
 1. Fundamentals of Programming
 2. Data Manipulation and Data Analysis
 3. From Data to Models